ihmeuw/pseudopeople/docs/source/noise/index.rst

 the datasets it generates:

 #. **Row-based noise:** Errors in the inclusion or exclusion of entire rows of
-   data, such as duplication or omission
+   data, such as duplication or omission of a record
-#. **Column-based noise:** Errors in individual data entry, such as miswriting
+#. **Column-based noise:** Errors in data entry for individual fields within a
-   or incorrectly selecting responses
+   record, such as miswriting or incorrectly selecting responses

 Pseudopeople applies the different types of row-based and column-based noise in the following order to mimic the data generation process by which a real dataset